danny-1001/Weather-Widget/README.md

 Improved version of weather widget assignment

 #Technologies used:
--HTML5.
--Bootstrap.
--SCSS / CSS.
--JavaScript.
--jQuery.
+HTML5,Bootstrap, SCSS / CSS, JavaScript, jQuery.

 #Implementation:
 -I used HTML to form the layout of the weather widget app like